What Quick Team Building Activities Work During Work Meetings?

 Virtual Meeting Chat Prompt

-Quick one before we start: [Question] Type your answer in chat — don't send until I say go.
+Real quick before we start: [Question] Type your answer in chat — hold until I say go.
 3...
 2...
-1...
-GO.
-[React to a few answers] Great.
-Let's go.
+1... send.
+[React to two or three answers — name them specifically] Alright, let's go.

 Weekly Question Rotation (4-Week Cycle)